benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 instead of the email hoster's page.
 It is important that the user verifies that he enters the passwords on the right domain.

-# Config publishing by mail providers
+# Configuration publishing by mail providers

 Mail service providers who want to support this specification and publish the mail configuration for their own mail service,